The Ultimate Work Boot Size Guide: Finding Your Perfect Fit

 2. Place the Paper on the Ground: Stand on it with your weight slightly forward to make sure your foot is flat.

 3. Trace Your Foot: Carefully trace the outline of your foot while standing on the paper.
-Ensure you’re wearing the type of socks you plan to wear with your boots for accurate measurements.
+Ensure you wear the socks you plan to wear with your boots for accurate measurements.

 4. Draw Lines: Draw a line behind your heel and another line in front of your longest toe.